Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift fluctuations: Introduction

-The tightest constraint on $f_{\rm NL}$ is currently achieved by the measurements from the CMB bispectrum.
-Using $Planck$ 2018 data, a value $f_{\rm NL} = -0.9 \pm 5.1$ at 68\% confidence level was reported in \citet{planckcollaboration2019planck}.
-However, in \citet{PhysRevD.77.123514} it was first noticed that local non-Gaussian initial conditions lead to a characteristic scale-dependent signature in the galaxy bias, following a $1/k^2$ scale-dependence in the ratio between the total matter to observed density of galaxies.
-During the last decade, many works have performed measurements from the large-scale structure using the scale-dependent bias effect (\citealt{Ross_2012,chm_2014,Castorina_2019,muller,cabass,damico2023limits}, among others).
-In the last years, some measurements from LSS using the scale-dependent galaxy bias have been achieved using the eBOSS DR16 quasars: $f_{\rm NL} = -12 \pm 21$ in \citet{muller} and $-4 < f_{\rm NL} < 27$ in \citet{Cagliari_2024} were the limits obtained at 68\% confidence level using different methodologies.
-This constraint was improved to $f_{\rm NL} = -3.6^{+9.1}_{-9.0}$ using the 3D power spectrum of DESI DR1 galaxies and quasars \citep{Chaussidon_2025}, and more recently, \citet{chudaykin2025reanalyzingdesidr13} claimed that the DESI DR1 constraint can be improved to $\sigma(f_{\rm NL}) \gtrsim 4$ by adding the LSS bispectrum.
-Measuring $f_{\rm NL}$ from LSS is often challenging because it requires a very accurate control of observational systematics that affect the largest scales clustering signal, where the scale-dependent bias effect due to $f_{\rm NL}$ arises (see e.g. \citealt{Rezaie_2021,Rezaie_2024} for detailed analyses of the impact of observational systematics in $f_{\rm NL}$ measurements from eBOSS and DESI data).
+The tightest constraint on $f_{\rm NL}$ is currently achieved with measurements from the cosmic microwave background (CMB) bispectrum.
+Using $Planck$ 2018 data, a value $f_{\rm NL} = -0.9 \pm 5.1$ at the 68\% confidence level was reported in \citet{planckcollaboration2019planck}.
+However, \citet{PhysRevD.77.123514} first noticed that local non-Gaussian initial conditions produce a characteristic scale-dependent signature in the galaxy bias, following a $1/k^2$ scale-dependence in the ratio of the total matter to the observed galaxy density.
+In the last decade, many studies have measured the large-scale structure using the scale-dependent bias effect (\citealt{Ross_2012,chm_2014,Castorina_2019,muller,cabass,damico2023limits}, among others).
+In the past few years, LSS measurements accounting for the scale-dependent galaxy bias have been achieved using eBOSS DR16 quasars (QSOs).
+Measurements $f_{\rm NL} = -12 \pm 21$ in \citet{muller} and $-4 < f_{\rm NL} < 27$ in \citet{Cagliari_2024} represent the limits obtained at the 68\% confidence level using different methodologies.
+This constraint was improved to $f_{\rm NL} = -3.6^{+9.1}_{-9.0}$ using the 3D power spectrum of DESI DR1 galaxies and QSOs \citep{Chaussidon_2025}.
+More recently, \citet{chudaykin2025reanalyzingdesidr13} claimed that the DESI DR1 constraint can be improved to $\sigma(f_{\rm NL}) \gtrsim 4$ by adding the LSS bispectrum.
+Measuring $f_{\rm NL}$ from LSS is often challenging because it requires a very accurate control of the observational systematics that affect the largest-scale clustering signal, where the scale-dependent bias effect arises due to $f_{\rm NL}$ (see, e.g., \citealt{Rezaie_2021,Rezaie_2024} for detailed analyses of observational systematics impacts on $f_{\rm NL}$ measurements from eBOSS and DESI data).